Getting started with DRIPs and SPPs (Part 4 of 4)

 - One confirming this DRIP enrolment is not associated with any money laundering activities.

 Beyond these forms, as a suggestion, I think a “letter of direction” is helpful.
-This way you can spell out in a personal letter to Computershare or Canadian Stock Transfer Company your intentions to start the full DRIP and SPP with them, just in case some of the forms completed have some minor errors on them.
+This way you can spell out in a personal letter to Computershare or Canadian Stock Transfer Company (current companies at the time of this post) your intentions to start the full DRIP and SPP with them, just in case some of the forms completed have some minor errors on them.
 It’s not a big deal, errors on the forms but if there are major mistakes the transfer agent won’t process your request.
 When in doubt about how to complete any fields on the transfer agent forms, don’t hesitate to call them.
 They are there to help you.
 I’m guessing there isn’t a question they cannot answer when it comes to DRIPs and SPPs.
 I know I’ve asked them a bunch of questions over the years and I always got an answer.

 Step #6 – Mail your transfer agent forms and letter of direction